AlanElPlatano/Orpheus/preprocessor/README.md

 ### Practical notes and assumptions
 - The pipeline treats tempo as a single representative BPM; for files with multiple tempo changes, it effectively uses the first detected tempo or an estimate.
+- **Tempo is only calculated when needed** - if no cleanup or quantization is requested, BPM calculation is skipped.
 - Drum tracks are excluded from cleanup, quantization, and bass heuristics.
 - A minimum 1/64‑note duration is enforced during cleanup and after quantization to avoid zero/near‑zero lengths.
 - On tempo extraction/estimation failures or implausible BPM, 120.0 BPM is used as a safe default.
+- All preprocessing steps can be independently enabled or disabled.

 ### Repository layout context
 - Place raw MIDIs in `source_midis/` and outputs will commonly go to `processed/` (see `tests.py`).
 You can adopt the same structure in another project, or wire your own I/O while reusing the functions/classes above.